 The purpose of these statistics is to illustrate the physical and organizational structures of sports in Denmark, as well as memberships under the various sports federations.
-The statistics have been established since 2017 and are comparable throughout the period.
-These statistics is an annual estimate of the number of associations, number of members and sports facilities in Denmark.
-These statistic are allocated by organization, facility type and geographical by municipality.
+Additionally, the statistics contains annual estimates of the number of sports facilities by type of facility, e.g. number of football facilities, fitness centers and swimming pools distributed across municipalities.